KatsITChick/Kats_codes/README.md

 # Kats codes

-## Some first codes when learing in WoTehc
+## Some first codes when learing in WoTech
+  Thanks to Datorium,  Smartworkacademy and Riga TechGirls

 ## My Skills learning in WoTech:
   ```Java```